hpc2n/course-qmmm/Readme.md

 ## Topics to be covered are:

-- Setting up classical MD and QM/MM simulations with NAMD+VMD and GAUSSIAN
+- Setting up classical MD and QM/MM simulations with NAMD+VMD and GAUSSIAN/ORCA

 ## Instructor: